UvrajSB/UvrajSB/README.md

 ---
-Sadly most of these matrices don't count contributions to private repos 🥲
+Sadly some of these matrices don't count contributions to private repos 🥲

 ---
 ## 📊 OSS Insight Stats